drahosj/308labs/lab-04/report.md

 simultaneously, giving a result of close to 800% CPU utilization.
 Adding any more threads will just cause threads to have to share user time, resulting in no gain in real-time performance.
 In fact, this will result in minute losses due to context switches between running threads.

+### Performance Notes: N Queens T Threads
+When the number of threads can differ from the number of queens, better experimentation can be performed.

+I expected the fastest run time for any given number of queens to occur when the number of threads was set equal to the number of physical threads available (8), however this was not exactly the case.
+For value of N in the range of 13-15, it actually ran quickest with the number of threads equal to the number of queens.
+The next most efficient run time was with the number of threads equal to physical threads.
+Values in between were notably slower, and incurred notably worse CPU usage.

+To me, this indicates inefficiency with my scheduling/work assignment algorithm.
+Perhaps it is an artifact of the order in which threads finish, since there seems to be a significant delay between the first threads finishing and the last.
+With less than 8 threads running, Real Time is being wasted.
+When the last few (2 or 3) threads take a few seconds longer to finish, a large amount of real time is wasted.
+The solution would be optimising my scheduler to assign the longest task before the second-longest task, etc. This way, the threads would finish at the same time.